cafebazaar/BazaarPay/README.md

 This document aims to help you to integrate the `BazaarPay` android SDK within your application.
 For the topics out of this scope, you have to read the corresponding documents.

-### Rules:

-You have to get a `checkout` token before starting the payment flow using the SDK.
-You have to commit the `checkout` token after a successful payment flow.
-Recommended way for using this API is calling it from the server side, But this option is also provided in the SDK.

 ### Minimum requirements

 The library requires Android 4.2 (API level 17) or higher.